gd314-sgd/publication/claire/sustainable-designers.md

 ###Who They Are
 An Australia based non-profit organization that advocated for more sustainable graphic design practices.
 They provide tools such as a project calculator which allows you to input all the your project specifications and calculates waste created and then informs ways in which you can reduce your waste for your project.
 ###What They Do Differently
 Published a book called Design to Renourish, written by Eric Benson and Yvette Perullo.
-It is a book written for graphic designers that, "helps to integrate sustainbility into their workflow through design process called systems thinking.
+It is a book written for graphic designers that, "helps to integrate sustainability into their workflow through design process called systems thinking.
 This process asks the graphic designer to approach a design problem by being more informed and aware of and influenced by the impacts that materials and vendor choices have on one another, the planet, and consequently on us" (https://re-nourish.org/design-to-renourish/).

 ###Project Example
 ![boxes and cards on a table with colored bird patterned paper](/publication/assets/img/claire/Renourish.jpg) Renourish designed sustainable greeting cards that would benefit the non-profit organization, Trees for Life, in Australia that works to plant native trees.
 For this project they used 100% post-consumer recycled paper for both the cards and the envelopes.
 The envelopes were also unbleached.
 They used vegetable based inks, used digital to plate printing and worked to decrease water consumption.
-They designed the packaging to show the card designs through a cut out window, eliminating the use of plastic.
+They designed the packaging to show the card designs through a cut-out window, eliminating the use of plastic.
 They worked have the project carbon neutral by offsetting the amount of greenhouse gas emissions produced with Green power.
 Through their efforts, they were able to donate enough money to Trees for Life to plant over 40,000 trees.